SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Experiments

-In the task of instance segmentation, we provide a detailed comparison of the performance on various sizes of SAM, including SAM-B, SAM-L and SAM-H, when used in conjunction with different detectors (including Faster R-CNN~\cite{faster-rcnn}, YOLOX~\cite{yolox}, H-Deformable-DETR~\cite{detrs}, and DINO~\cite{dino}).
-The results on COCO dataset are listed in \Cref{tab:instance-seg}.
-Our method consistently shows superior performance.
-Compared to baseline PTQ4SAM-S~\cite{ptq4sam}, SAQ-PCC achieves a nearly twofold improvement in mAP for 6-bit SAM-B (\eg, from 20.4\% to 39.4\% with DINO) and recovers the collapsed accuracy to an average of 2.7\% mAP at 4-bit.
-For SAM-L and SAM-H, the advantages are particularly evident in low-bit settings.
-For example, SAQ-PCC increases the mAP of 4-bit SAM-L from 23.1\% to 27.8\% with DINO, and increases the mAP of 4-bit SAM-H from 26.7\% to 28.4\% with YOLOX.
-In terms of reconstruction methods, compared to PTQ4SAM-L~\cite{ptq4sam} that uses naive QDrop, our methods achieve significant improvement with lower computational costs.
-For example, SAQ-PAR improves the 6-bit SAM-B by 1.6\% mAP (from 30.3\% to 31.9\%), and the 4-bit SAM-B by 7.2\% (from 16.0\% to 23.2\%), both with Faster R-CNN.
-For larger models, it boosts 4-bit SAM-L by 9.5\% (from 36.6\% to 46.1\%) with DINO.
-Furthermore, if used as a pre-processing step, PCC can provide more favorable initial values for PAR optimization, thereby further enhancing the performance of low-bit quantization.
-For example, SAQ-SAM improves the 4-bit SAM-B by 14.5\% mAP (from 17.3\% to 31.8\% with H-Deformable-DETR) and achieves near-lossless accuracy for 4-bit SAM-L and SAM-H(\eg, with only a drop of 1.4\% for SAM-L with YOLOX, and 1.3\% for SAM-H with Faster R-CNN).
+\textbf{Instance Segmentation.} In the task of instance segmentation, as shown in Table \ref{tab:instance-seg}, our method consistently shows superior performance.
+Compared to baseline PTQ4SAM-S, SAQ-SAM$^{\star}$ achieves a nearly twofold improvement for 6-bit SAM-B, For SAM-L and SAM-H, the advantages are particularly evident in low-bit settings.
+For example, SAQ-SAM$^{\star}$ increases the mAP of 4-bit SAM-L from 23.1\% to 27.8\% with DINO.
+For reconstruction methods, compared to PTQ4SAM-L, our methods achieve significant improvement with lower computational costs.
+For example, SAQ-SAM improves the 4-bit SAM-B by 14.5\% mAP and achieves near-lossless accuracy for 4-bit SAM-L and SAM-H.